-If you have an opportunity to speak to non-elected government workers in a department related to your concern, go ahead.
-It is also possible to catch a few minutes of an MP's, even a Cabinet Minister's, time if you turn up at their local constituency occasions, whether it be opening a women's shelter or a bridge.
-Trevor Chandler relates: "Our MP has constituency office time during which any constituent can make a short appointment.
-We have had up to an hour with a cabinet minister because no-one else turned up!"
-The preparation and approach on our handout will help you take advantage of any opportunity.
+If you have an opportunity to speak to non-elected government workers in a department related to your concern, do.
+It is also possible to catch a few minutes of an MP's time if you turn up at their local constituency occasions, whether it be opening a women's shelter or a bridge.
+The preparation and approach to follow will help you take advantage of any opportunity.
+"Our MP has constituency office time during which any constituent can make a short appointment.
+We have had up to an hour with a Cabinet Minister because no one else turned up!" - Trevor Chandler